 Dick and Betsy started the Dick & Betsy DeVos Foundation in 1992 through which most of their giving has been channeled.
 Their giving has primarily been for scholarship programs to help underprivileged families afford private schools, but they’ve also helped fund charter school aid as well.
 They have even established a charter school that’s open to the public called the West Michigan Aviation Academy.
 This school is hosted at the Gerald R. Ford Airport and has a specialized curriculum in aviation and aircraft mechanics.

 Dick was a leader of Grand Action Committee, a board of business and civic leaders that led a commercial and entertainment venue building project for downtown Grand Rapids.
 Dick and Betsy also helped the Kennedy Center complete its Art Institute building project with a donation over $20 million, and the institute was promptly renamed in their honor.
 Dick and Betsy are staunch Republican Party supporters with Betsy having served as the Michigan Republican Party chairperson, and Dick ran for governor in 2006 though he came up short.
-They also led the effort that saw right-to-work legislation get passed in 2012.
 Dick has given to conservative think tanks and institutions such as Heritage Foundation, the Constitutional Foundation, Hudson Institute and Action Institute.
 He’s also the author of a 1998 New York Times bestseller on constitutional ideology titled Rediscovering American Values.